Which European countries have opened their borders?

 All travel restrictions at the border with Italy will remain in place until further notice.

-Any foreign nationals who wish to enter Switzerland and do not hold a valid residence or work permit will be refused entry.
+Any foreign nationals who currently tries to enter Switzerland without a valid residence or work permit will be refused entry.

 Air passengers from abroad are currently only able to enter the country through the airports at Zurich, Geneva and Basel.